aasthasd2/RentCar/README.md

 3. Install Yarn
    npm install --global yarn

 4. If using intellij idea, click on the browser button to refresh
+5. Set up sqlite in this project
+   - npm init -y
+   - npm install express sqlite3
+If Some issue came, then try to run this :
+   - npm audit fix --force